-The easiest way to determine the correct insertion depth is to use the contact track in the hole.
+The most reliable way to determine the correct offset is from a longitudinal section.
+But it can also be determined quite easily from the contact trace in the hole.
 If the midline of the printed circuit board is desired, the parallel area of the track should extend at least to the midline.
 This is followed by the wedge-shaped "plough tip" (see pictures).
 It is better to press in a little deeper than too less deep.
 If pressed in too less deeply, the contact still sits in a mechanically unsafe "cone" (left picture).
 The electrical connection and also a low resistance are already present, but the holding force and mechanical safety are reduced.